Joseph A. Lombardo

 If this is your line of thinking, you’re in for an unpleasant surprise.
 While traffic tickets and DWI arrests may be commonplace, they still carry serious civil and criminal penalties.
 Depending on the details of your situation, you could be heavily fined, have your driver’s license suspended, be required to perform community service, be sent to counseling for substance abuse, have to install a breathalyzer device in your personal vehicle, or even be sent to jail.
 If you’re a professional driver who holds a CDL, or if you were stopped for underage drinking while driving, the potential consequences are even more severe.

-If you’ve been arrested for drunk driving in New Jersey, or if you’ve recently received a citation for a minor traffic violation, you need experienced legal representation on your side.
+If you’ve been arrested for drunk driving in Atlantic City, NJ, or if you’ve recently received a citation for a minor traffic violation, you need experienced legal representation on your side.
 Having served as a both a municipal prosecutor and a criminal defense attorney, Joseph Lombardo brings more than 20 years of unique dual experience to the clients he represents.
 Joseph will approach your case strategically with the combined insights of a defense lawyer and prosecutor, and will protect your legal rights while guiding you through the justice system.
-To set up a free and confidential case evaluation with Joseph, call Lombardo Law today at (609) 418-4537.
+To set up a free and confidential case evaluation with Joseph, call Lombardo Law today at (609) 445-4300.

 Municipal Courts in New Jersey hear all traffic-related matters as well as minor criminal matters encompassing “disorderly persons” or DP offenses, which are the approximate equivalent of misdemeanor offenses in other states.
-Joseph routinely appears before the Municipal Courts throughout Southern New Jersey, particularly the Courts serving the Atlantic City Expressway, Garden State Parkway, the NJ Turnpike, and Route 295.
+Joseph routinely appears before the Municipal Courts throughout and surrounding Atlantic City, particularly the Courts serving the Atlantic City Expressway, Garden State Parkway, and more.

 Some common types of traffic matters Lombardo Law handles include: